AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 > -- <cite>Bad Dog</cite>

 Follow me on LinkedIn to stay up to date for upcoming articles in this series of **How to Learn Coding**.
+Also feel free to reach out with any kind of feedback.
+I'd appreciate that.

 ## FAQ from Coding Beginners